Aakasmika: Plot

 A hapless Murthy's attempt to rescue her only leaves him injured.
 In the present, he is shown laying wreath on her grave, and returns to his car to find that his friends have turned up hoping to cheer him, but Murthy tells them that he is doing fine.
 Life's vicissitudes have only made him stronger.
 Murthy makes his way to a Central Jail looking for a woman named Anandi, who has been in prison for three years.
 He is told that she is on her death bed.
 He visits and finds out that she was a pimp. she dies without being of any help to him.
 He later receives a letter written by Anandi, that mentions names of her three associates: Vyasaraya, Thipparaju and Kaatayya.

 Murthy sets his subordinates on their trail.
 A man by the name of Kaatesh, who seems to have recently amassed a significant amount of wealth is summoned under the false pretext of having recovered some stolen property that belong to him.
 When Kaatesh denies having ever been burgled, Murthy convinces him to make a statement in writing.
 Having obtained his handwriting sample, Murthy has it cross-verified with that belonging to the letters found among Anandi's belongings, and the comparison reveals that Kaatesh is indeed Kaatayya.

 Under police custody, Kaatesh reveals that Tipparaju is dead, but Vyasaraya lives in Hubli.
 Murthy heads to Hubli and locates the house where Vyasaraya is running his prostitution racket.
 He locates Vaikuntaiah, Vyasaraya's aide, and thrashes him into submission to reveal that Vysaraya has left for Bangalore by train that evening.
 Murthy pursues the train and boards it during its following stop.
 While looking for Vyasaraya, he notices a girl being chased by a couple of goons at the railway platform.
-He gives them a chase, and as he catches up with the girl, realizes it is Indira.
+He gives them a chase, and as he catches up with the girl, realises it is Indira.

 Indira tries to attack him, assuming he is one of Vysaraya's henchman.
-Upon realizing it is Murthy, she breaks down and reveals the incidents that transpired after Vysaraya took her from the house. she killed a man, who tried to molest her and has been constantly on the run since.
+Upon realising it is Murthy, she breaks down and reveals the incidents that transpired after Vysaraya took her from the house. she killed a man, who tried to molest her and has been constantly on the run since.
 Vyasaraya's henchmen appear and engage Murthy in a fist fight; Vyasaraya is killed after his leg gets trapped in the railway track and an oncoming train runs over him.
 Murthy and a relieved Indira walk into the darkness.

 Cast

+Production

+Nagabharana had revealed that Shiva Rajkumar was supposed to be the hero of this film, but after listening to the script and at the insistence from Chi.
+Udayashankar, it was decided that it should be made with Rajkumar and accordingly the script was modified.
+The song "Huttidare" was shot at the Rani Chennamma circle and the Siddharoodh Math, in the city of Hubli, Karnataka.
+Over 6000 policemen were deputed when this song was being filmed to manage the crowds.
+Rajkumar's grandson Vinay Rajkumar, then aged four made a brief appearance in the song.